 The Turkic Language’s Move From Central Asia To Anatolia

-From the 9th century, Arabic historians begin mentioning the Oghuz people who now occupied a territory between the Caspian and Aral seas known as Transoxiana.
+From the 9th century, Arabic historians begin mentioning the Oghuz people who now occupied territory between the Caspian and Aral seas known as Transoxiana.

 in the 11th century, the Oghuz Turks adopted the Arabic script and converted to Islam.
 The new relationship with the Muslim Arabs had a profound impact on the Oghuz Turk way of life and this had a profound impact on the language.